tuanpmt/gleee/README.md

-# Glee - Directory Structure Generator
+# Gleee - Directory Structure Generator

 A simple CLI tool that generates directory structure in either ASCII tree format or JSON format.